Local repulsion between zeros and critical points of the Gaussian Entire Function: Critical points with negative index

-We look into the correlation among critical points of GEFs with negative indices.
-While the analysis is similar to that of Section \ref{sec_cps}, some differences are substantial and we provide all details.
+We look into the correlation among critical points of GEFs with negative index.
+While the analysis is similar to that of Section \ref{sec_cps}, some differences are substantial and we provide those details.
 We start by studying the approximate intensity given by Proposition \ref{approxKacRice}. \begin{lemma} Let $\sigma^{c, -}(r)$ be the approximate intensity \eqref{eq_crm} and $0 <\alpha < 1$.
 Then

 \end{lemma} where the implied constant depends on $\alpha$. \begin{proof} With the notation of Proposition, \ref{condjac}, we have

 where

 {\bf Step 1}.
 We first show that